BilawalBaloch/Python-A-Z-/README.md

 ## What is Python-A-Z? 🤔

-This repository contains a collection of code examples, tutorials, and exercises that cover all the fundamental concepts of Python programming.
+This repository contains a collection of code examples, tutorials, and exercises that cover all the fundamental concepts of Python programming. any one who wants to start from zero and wanted to be a hero then this for him.
 We'll start with the basics and progressively move to more advanced topics, making sure you have a solid understanding of each concept before moving on.
 The code is presented in a Jupyter Notebook format (`pythonstart.ipynb`), which is perfect for interactive learning.

 ### Why Python? 🌟